Bjond/ribbon-resteasy-poc/README.md

 Now you will need a Eureka Server running.
 You can find the particulars from here <https://github.com/Netflix/eureka>
 but I will summarize.
 You will want to download the war (don't bother building it yourself unless you wish to do so) and install on a tomcat 8.X installation.
 Set your tomcat installation for port 9080 so it won't collide with Wildfly 8080.
 I haven't had luck running Eureka on Wildfly FYI.
-Once you have Eureka running on tomcat you can check it via this URL <http://localhost:9080/eureka/>.
+Once your Eureka service is running on tomcat you can check it via this URL <http://localhost:9080/eureka/>.

 Once that is done you can perform the following build on this package to produce a war and deploy to your wildlfy 9 server: